kafkalainen/beekeepers-guide/sdl/README.md

 When compiling project that is using sdl2, it comes with sdl2-config binary.
 It has the libraries and compilation flags that SDL uses you will need to compile your program.

-	./SDL2/bin/sdl2-config --libs)
+	./SDL2/bin/sdl2-config --libs
-	./SDL2/bin/sdl2-config --cflags)
+	./SDL2/bin/sdl2-config --cflags

-You will also need to `#include` SDL header in the *.h file, to give your program access to the range of SDL functions.
+You will also need to `#include` SDL header in the .c file, to give your program access to the range of SDL functions.

+	#include "SDL2/include/SDL2/SDL.h"

+Example, you could compile main.c using SDL2 following.

+	gcc -Wall -Wextra -Werror $(./SDL2/bin/sdl2-config --cflags) main.c -L$(./SDL2/bin/sdl2-config --libs)

+Check, what sdl2-config command outputs, and you will be able to use it in your makefile rules.